cp3402-students/project-team7/Deployment.md

 # Development Documentation
-Each group member set up a local environment version of WordPress to test child themes on before uploading to the hosted site.
-Theme files could be downloaded from github and placed into the local folder to immediately change and test new themes.
+When working on themes in this project, each group member set up a local environment version of WordPress to test child themes on before uploading to the hosted site.
+Theme files can be downloaded from github and placed into the local folder to immediately change and test new themes, see instructions below.

 ## Development Environment Setup
 For the creation of your local development environment: